vyrjana/DearEIS/documentation/project.md

 _Parameters_

-- `path`
+- `path`: The path where the project's state should be saved.

 #### **deareis.Project.to_dict**

+Return a dictionary containing the project state.
-Return a dictionary that can be used to recreate an instance.
+The dictionary can be used to recreate a project or to restore a project state.

 ```python
 def to_dict(self, session: bool) -> dict: